-Approximately 3 years ago I was vacationing in Caye Caulker and I ran into my high school friend ILya Rosado.
-I hadn’t seen him in a while and to my surprise he had fallen in love with scuba diving and was now a dive master, working towards becoming a dive instructor.
-Due to his passion for the sport, I asked him to share on this blog, his experience of learning to dive, so that tourists could see what it was like.
-I was so impressed by his article that I quickly asked for more.
-I am regularly bombarded by readers requesting what are the top dive sites in Belize, and therefore my plan was to get enough articles to share this information.
-Three years later…here’s the article.
-Thanks for your patience.
+Approximately 5 years ago I was vacationing in Caye Caulker and I ran into my high school friend ILya Rosado.
+I hadn’t seen him in a while and to my surprise, he had fallen in love with scuba diving and was now a dive master, and working towards becoming a dive instructor.
+Due to his passion for the sport, I asked him to share his experience of learning to dive, so that tourists could see what it was like.
+I was so impressed by his article that I quickly asked for him to recommend the best places to go diving in Belize.

-BTW: Ordinary lists like to include the Blue Hole as the number one place to go diving in Belize but ILya was clear to state that it is not! …Continue reading and you will find out why.
+BTW: Ordinary lists like to include the Blue Hole as the number one place to go diving in Belize but ILya was clear to state that it is not!
+It is the most popular dive spot but not the best!

 Many consider Half Moon Caye Wall the best dive site Belize.
 This is because of the sheer consistency of diverse wildlife encounters, beautiful corals and gentle conditions.
 Turquoise waters and unbelievable visibility are the norm and many divers who have been all over the world claim that this is pretty much as good as it gets.
 At the surface it’s the sort of scene you would only expect to seen in a magazine ad with the pristine crescent shaped tropical island of Half Moon Caye in the background.